How to build a sales process: A complete guide with examples

 For new hires, starting in sales can feel overwhelming.

-A well-defined sales process acts like a playbook they can follow from day one, showing them exactly how to handle each stage of the selling process.
+A well-defined sales process serves as a playbook they can follow from day one, showing them exactly how to handle each stage.

 This not only shortens their learning curve but also helps them start hitting their targets sooner.